 Continuous poking of the wire can lead to sore gums and cheek.

-If you can’t stop a poky wire from hurting your cheek, it’ll result in ulceration and you will have a lot of trouble.
+If you can’t stop a poking wire from hurting your cheek, it’ll result in ulceration and you will have a lot of trouble.

-As a result, it doesn’t provide adequate pressure on the tooth and stop the movement.
+As a result, it doesn’t provide adequate pressure on the tooth and stops the movement.

 6. Delaying treatment

-As the problem with braces like poky wires can stop tooth movement, it delays orthodontic treatment, and sometimes, the outcome may not be good.
+Since the problem with braces like pokey wires can stop tooth movement, it delays orthodontic treatment, and sometimes, the outcome may not be good.

 Why do you have poking braces wire?